 I Set a Fire in the City of Angels Graphic/Print Design for a personal project recounting stories from the 1992 Los Angeles riots through images, rap lyrics, and poetry.

-I created this editorial to bring awareness to the devastating riots that took place in the spring of '92 as a response to police brutality.
-The rioting lasted 5 days, left 50 people dead and 2,000 injured, destroyed over 1,000 buildings and caused $1 billion in damages.
+I created this editorial to bring awareness to the Los Angeles riots, which took place in the spring of 1992 as a response to police brutality.

-Because I wasn't yet born when these riots took place, I decided to use the voices of rappers and poets who were alive in 1992 to create a comprehensive picture of this heartbreaking moment in our nation's history.
+Drawing solely from the voices of rappers and poets who spoke up during these times, I aimed to create an honest account of this heartbreaking moment in our nation's history.

 It's Yo Birthday Graphic Design for a fun, personal project.
 During the Covid era, I didn't have the luxury of giving my friends handwritten birthday cards.
-So, I decided to make personalized CD covers for my homies with birthdays in the month of May.
+So, I decided to make personalized CD covers for my homies with birthdays in May and June.

 I'm a Korean-American, born/raised in the city of Los Angeles.
 I recently graduated from USC with a B.A. in Communication & Advertising Design.